tushar5526/simple-http-connection-pool/README.md

-# Thread safe basic HTTP Connection Pool for single host
+# Thread safe basic HTTP Connection Pool

 I made this simple connection pool while going through the code base of urllib3.
 It is a thread safe connection pool that can only handle the requests for a single host.